Tomáš Holý: Carlisle United

 On 9 June 2022, Holý agreed to join League Two side Carlisle United on a two-year deal after manager Paul Simpson released reigning Player of the Year Mark Howard.
 He was an ever-present throughout the 2022–23 campaign, with Michael Kelly playing in EFL Trophy games.
 Carlisle secured promotion via the play-offs with victory over Stockport County at Wembley Stadium; they won 5–4 on penalties following a 1–1 draw after extra time, with Holý saving Ryan Rydel's penalty kick.

+Although Holý made the winning save in the Play-off final, his overall statistics placed him as the lowest performing goalkeeper in the 2022–23 season.
+He finished the campaign with -7.01 goals prevented, the lowest of any goalkeeper that season in any of England's top-four leagues.

-Holý had a poor start to the 2023–24 season, making mistakes in consecutive matches against Blackpool, Northampton Town and Cheltenham Town.
+Holý's poor form continued into the 2023–24 season, as he made crucial mistakes in consecutive matches against Blackpool, Northampton Town and Cheltenham Town.
 He found himself replaced by new signing Harry Lewis following the January transfer window.
 This appearance against Cheltenham Town proved to be his last for the club, and he was released at the end of the season following relegation.

 Return to Czech Republic

 On 4 October 2024, Holý signed a contract with Bohemian Football League club FK Baník Most-Souš.
+He played 24 league games in the 2024–25 season.

 On 17 June 2025, Holý signed a contract with Czech National Football League club Artis Brno.
+He played 18 matches in the 2025–26 campaign.
+He left the club at the end of the season, having achieved a Goalkeeper of the Month award.

+On 25 June 2026, Holý signed a two-year contract with Czech National Football League club Viagem Ústí nad Labem.